eBayClassifiedsGroup/graphite-news/README.md

     $ graphite-news -h

-    Usage: graphite-news [-i sec] [-p port] [-s graphite url] [-r] -l logfile
+Usage: graphite-news [-i sec] [-p port] [-s graphite url] [-r] [-d] -l logfile

+  * d=false: If set, allow clients to delete recently created data sources
-      -i=5000: Number of [ms] interval for Web UI's to update themselves.
+  * i=5000: Number of [ms] interval for Web UI's to update themselves.
 Clients only update their config every 5min
-      -l=[]: One or more locations of the Carbon logfiles we need to tail.
+  * l=[]: One or more locations of the Carbon logfiles we need to tail.
 (F.ex. -l file1 -l file2 -l *.log)
-      -p=2934: Port number the webserver will bind to (pick a free one please) -r=false: If set, report our own statistics every minute to a graphite host -rh="localhost:2003": Change the graphite host for pushing metrics towards -rp="graphite-news.metrics": Prepend all metric names with this string -s="http://localhost:8080": URL of the Graphite render API, no trailing slash.
+  * p=2934: Port number the webserver will bind to (pick a free one please)
+  * r=false: If set, report our own statistics every minute to a graphite host
+  * rh="localhost:2003": Change the graphite host for pushing metrics towards
+  * rp="graphite-news.metrics": Prepend all metric names with this string
+  * s="http://localhost:8080": URL of the Graphite render API, no trailing slash.
 Apple rendezvous domains do not work (like http://machine.local, use IPs in that case)

 The two important ones are the input (`-l` should point to the carbon logfile, or whatever is storing the standard output of the carbon deamon) and the output (`-s` the URL of the Graphite render API).
 Example:

-    $ ~/graphite-news -l /opt/graphite/log/launchctl-carbon.stdout -s http://192.168.1.66:8080
+    $ ~/graphite-news -s http://192.168.1.66:8080 -l /opt/graphite/log/launchctl-carbon*.stdout

-Currently `-l` does not allow for globbing or multiple files in general.
+The flag `-d` will enable a delete button in the UI.
+Once clicked, the go-server will attempt to remove the data source from disk.
+This can come in handy to keep your list of metrics clean if for some reason data sources were created by accident or temporarily.
+I find this personally very handy (e.g. you could now remove that `local.random.diceroll`), but the security risk is entirely yours.
+Any web client never communicates the actual file name to remove though which should limit the damage that can be done.
+(Clients order the server to remove the file associated with data source name so only those can be removed, and even then only the ones Graphite News knows about (by default limited to the last 100 created)).

 Usage of Webinterface
 ---------------------